New England Journal of Medicine June 12, 2008

 Setting

-Population Patients aged 55 years or older with type 2 diabetes and a history of major macrovascular or microvascular disease or at least one other cardiovascular risk factor.
+Population Adults with type 2 diabetes (diagnosed at age ≥30 years) who had a history of major macrovascular or microvascular disease, or at least one other cardiovascular risk factor.

-Comparator Standard glucose control based on local clinical guidelines.
+Comparator Standard glucose control based on local guideline-recommended HbA1c targets, avoiding the routine use of gliclazide.

-Outcome A composite of major macrovascular events (death from cardiovascular causes, nonfatal myocardial infarction, or nonfatal stroke) and major microvascular events (new or worsening nephropathy or retinopathy).
+Outcome Composite of major macrovascular events (death from cardiovascular causes, nonfatal myocardial infarction, or nonfatal stroke) and major microvascular events (new or worsening nephropathy or retinopathy), assessed both jointly and separately.

 Study Limitations

-The trial was underpowered to detect small but potentially clinically meaningful differences in macrovascular outcomes.
+The trial was potentially underpowered to detect very small differences in specific macrovascular endpoints due to the event rates being lower than initially anticipated.

 Clinical Significance